fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 			- long vs. short
 			- big vs. little
 		- Hypernymy: is-a relation
-			- at is an animal
+			- cat is an animal
 			- mango is a fruit
 		- Meronymy: part-whole relation
 			- leg is part of a chair